 The students present their posters to the rest of the class.
-You could ask the class to assess each poster and presentation.
+You could ask the class to assess each poster and presentation as they did for the presentation in Unit 8.
 The posters should then be displayed in the class or somewhere in the school.